vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 Hence the yogin makes an effort to realize the supreme real ity by resorting to prāṇa, and thus puts an end to the mutations caused by the impelling force of time.

 By its nature prāna is constantly vibrating.
 This vibration arises spontaneously in the location of kanda (bulb) below the generative organ.
 The spontaneous movement of prāna bestows little spiritual result in comparison with the movement of the vital energy that is caused by the conscious effort of the yogin.
-Hence, by his deliberate effort in association with jyeștha śakti, the yogin tries to impel his prāṇa from the center of the heart along the path upward so that it may reach the dvādaśānta, twelve fingers
+Hence, by his deliberate effort in association with jyeștha śakti, the yogin tries to impel his prāṇa from the center of the heart along the path upward so that it may reach the dvādaśānta, twelve fingers above one's head.

-INTRODUCTION 15

-above one's head.
 After letting it rest there, it is made to move again toward the heart.
 This ingoing and outgoing process is sim ply known as inhaling and exhaling, but to the yogin it means something else.
 In the primary stage, the yogin with keen observa tion watches each movement of prāṇa rising in the heart, proceed ing upward and coming back into the heart again.
 He divides the whole course of prāṇa into sixteen divisions.
 Each of these sixteen divisions is known as tuți, representing a day.
 Similarly, the exha lation represents a night.
 When the yogin becomes sufficiently proficient, he then takes each movement of prāna and apāna to represent a month.

 The course along which prāṇa and apāna move measures thirty-six digits (anguli).
 The yogin assumes that the hour, the tithi, and other long and short units of time get their rise in prāṇa.
 It should be noted here that kriyā śakti, which operates externally as kāla śakti in prāna, is without any definite form.
 For this rea son, whatever shines in prāna as measures of very small amounts of time, such as kṣana, lava, and so forth, may shine as a year or more than several years.
 Not only do they shine and rise in it, but they also terminate in the highest equilibrium.

 When prāna runs the course of two and one-quarter digits, the duration is known as a tuți.
 Four of such tutis make a prahara, while half of a tuți is known as gap (sandhyå).
 The exhaling and the inhaling represent the day and the night.

 In the same way, the yogin also conceives that a month, consist ing of thirty lunar days (tithis) with broad divisions of two fort nights, rises in prāna.
 All the tithis from the first day of the lunar fortnight (pratipad) to the night of new moon (amāvāsya), and then again from pratipad to the full moon day (pārṇima), lie along the course of the inhaling and exhaling movement of prāṇa and apāna.
 The sixteenth tithi, consisting of half a tuți at the start and another half at the final resting place, is considered to be the san dhyā, the meeting point of the day and the night.
 These two halves of tuțis are free from the influence of time, and for this reason sandhyās are considered to be very auspicious.
-Similarly, during

-16 TANTRASĀRA

-the dark fortnight, the moon or the apāna offers its digits (kalā) one by one to prāna, the sun, and the final one is offered near the dvādaśānta at the fifteenth tuți, after which the moon itself gets dissolved into the sun.
+Similarly, during the dark fortnight, the moon or the apāna offers its digits (kalā) one by one to prāna, the sun, and the final one is offered near the dvādaśānta at the fifteenth tuți, after which the moon itself gets dissolved into the sun.
 This is known as amāvāsya, when the moon remains latent in the kalā known as ama.
 When the span of one half of the tuți occupied by amāvāsya gets into the portion of pratipad, the duration of the tithi is cut short and therefore a solar eclipse occurs.
 The eclipse obliterates the difference of the know ing subject (pramātā), the instrument of knowledge (pramāṇa), and the objects known (prameya).
 Therefore, the occasion is con sidered to be auspicious because it bestows otherworldly results.

 Similarly, a year is supposed to get its rise in a single move ment of prāna.
 For this reason, the entire course of the movement of prāṇa and apāna corresponds with uttarayaṇa (the progress of the sun to the north) and dakśināyaṇa (the progress of the sun to the south).
 In this case, the tithis occupy only one-fifth of a digit and the "sun's passage from one sign of the zodiac (rāśi) to another” (samkrānti) occurs every six digits.

 For the purpose of minimizing the influence of time, the yogin further strives to get twelve years to rise in a single movement of prāṇa and apāna.
 He locates sixty tithis in a digit, and the passage of one rāsi to another is supposed to be the duration of a year.
 In this way, he is able to observe the duration of twelve years in the single movement of prāṇa and apāna.

 Like prāṇa, time is thought to arise in apāna.
 It arises in the heart and goes down to mūlādhāra.
 Just as Brahmā and others are supposed to be the causal deities residing in different locations, namely, in the heart and other places as mentioned above, in the same way, they are said to have their locations in the heart and other places down to kanda, etc. The yogin meditates upon the dei ties as the causal agents of the stages of childhood, youth, old age, death, rebirth, and liberation of the embodied soul.
 From Brahmā to Anasrita, these six are considered to be the cause of different states through which a living being must pass.
-As they give rise to these stages of life, in the beginning they are accepted by the
+As they give rise to these stages of life, in the beginning they are accepted by the yogin, but are ultimately rejected by him.

-INTRODUCTION 17

-yogin, but are ultimately rejected by him.
 To him, the most accept able object is the supreme Goddess, the seventh, called unmanā.
 Once the aspirant is united with unmanā, it is possible for him to reach beyond these states.

 The movement of apāna ends in the dvādaśānta, otherwise known as the yoginivaktra.
 If the yogin is able to find rest there, the distinctions of the upper and the lower will be put to rest forever.